mikrdgz/recharge-custom-shipping-integration/docs/Custom-Shipping-Rate-Implementation.md

-# Custom Shipping Rate Implementation
+# Custom Shipping Rate Specifications

 To use Custom Shipping Rates with ReCharge, you will need middleware that can return and receive payloads that follow the guidelines in this article.